Improving population and public health - at the intersection of research and action in communities.

 Over 100 faculty work across a broad research portfolio while fostering partnerships across the University, local and global organizations, and communities for a truly transdisciplinary and collaborative approach.
 The department consistently ranks among the nation’s top public health schools in funding from the National Institutes of Health.

-In addition to significant work in USC’s surrounding communities in Los Angeles and the United States, the Department of Preventive Medicine conducts research and provides educational opportunities in more than a dozen countries around the world.
+Home to highly active centers and institutes and a wide variety of research studies, work in the department serves to advocate for and inform community and organizational action.
+In addition to significant work in USC’s surrounding communities in Los Angeles and the United States, the Department of Preventive Medicine conducts research and provides educational opportunities in more than a dozen countries.